Leo Groenewegen

 Leo Groenewegen (born August 13, 1965) is a former all-star offensive lineman in the Canadian Football League.
 He played from 1987 to 2004 for the Ottawa Rough Riders, British Columbia Lions and Edmonton Eskimos.
 He was an All-Star three times and won one Grey Cup with Edmonton.
 He holds the CFL record for consecutive starts by a non-kicker (252).
 He has been a member of the Volunteer Fire Department in Nanoose Bay, British Columbia since 2008.
+In April of 2024 he was appointed to the position of Fire Chief.